remling/2015_08_24_Walmart/README.md

 Once at beginning: open window go to walmart and log in

 Main test:
-1) search for search terms given in spec (one after another; confirm title and product
+1) search for search terms given in spec (one after another; confirm title and product \n
 2) assert that page loaded
 3) id an item to put into shopping cart (from socks)
 4) put item in the cart